BrianPugh/autoregistry/docs/source/Configuration.rst

 Configuring Inheritance
 ^^^^^^^^^^^^^^^^^^^^^^^

-When inheriting from the ``Registry`` class, keyword configuration values can be passed along side it when defining the subclass.
+When inheriting from the :class:`Registry` class, keyword configuration values can be passed along side it when defining the subclass.
 For example: